Texts are “doing something”—that is they are purposeful,

 One must try to understand the relationships between texts (primary sources) and the ‘reality’ they depict.

 “Right” and “wrong”— is a naïve and inadequate way to read sources

-In developing your own interpretation of documents and texts, you must be aware of and evaluate competing interpretations of documents
+In developing an interpretation of documents and texts, historians are aware of and evaluate competing interpretations of documents

 Evaluate interpretations of documents and events

-Revise and improve your interpretations by repeated reference back to original document(s)
+Revise and improve interpretations by repeated reference back to original document(s)

 So, What Are You, As Student Historians Doing?

 Scholarship (analysis and interpretation) vs. “Finding Things” and assembling them

 As you construct your own interpretation, you must demonstrate through your research that you have engaged primary texts, and the arguments, disagreements and conversations of scholars (in their their attempts to construct meaning of events over time)